awkwardblackcoder/beginner-javascript-notes/1-variables.md

     console.log(jayZ); // error: jayZ is not defined console.log(beyonce); // Hi, I'm Beyonce!
 ```
 We will get an error because `jayZ` is not available outside the function and also Jay Z has no business being out of breath off stage.
-Keep up Jay Z, geesh!
-Jay Z would only be available when the onStage() function is called.
+Keep up Jay Z, geesh! `jayZ` would only be available when the onStage() function is called.

-Also, the beyonce variable inside the onStage() function can only be accessed inside the function.
-Outside of the function, beyonce's value is "Hi, I'm Beyonce!".
+Also, the `beyonce` variable inside the onStage() function can only be accessed inside the function.
+Outside of the function, `beyonce`'s value is "Hi, I'm Beyonce!".
 She can't be Sasha Fierce until she's onStage() or until onStage() function is called.

 <ins>As you can see within the above variable, var can be <strong>re-declared</strong> and <strong>updated</strong>.</ins>